 Under the guidance of GBAC, a Division of ISSA, the worldwide cleaning industry association, the Allen County War Memorial Coliseum has implemented the most stringent protocols for cleaning, disinfection and infectious disease prevention in every part of the facility.

 To achieve GBAC STAR™ accreditation, the Memorial Coliseum was required to demonstrate compliance with the program’s 20 core elements, which range from standard operating procedures and risk assessment strategies to personal protective equipment and emergency preparedness and response measures.
 Learn more about GBAC STAR™ accreditation at www.gbac.org.

 In response to COVID-19, we have implemented enhanced cleaning measures that reflect the recommended standards of the Centers for Disease Control and Prevention (CDC).
 All high touch and high traffic areas are being cleaned and disinfected frequently.
 Our cleaning protocol includes:

-- Cleaning to remove dirt and impurities from surfaces, which may lower germ counts prior to disinfecting
+- Cleaning to remove dirt and impurities from high touch surfaces, using soap and water or a cleaning solution, which any lower germ counts prior to disinfecting

 - Documentation of health and safety practices and enhanced cleaning protocols will be recorded and maintained

 Team members working at the Allen County War Memorial Coliseum understand their role in helping keep our community safe.
 The following measures remain in place for Coliseum team members: